jwillians/opendialup/README.md

 ## Current Structure

-The "OpenDialUP" project currently consists of a simple structure that includes:
+The "OpenDialUP" project currently has a simple setup consisting of:

-- **1 VoIP Server running Ubuntu Server 23.10 with Asterisk 20.4.0 + FreePBX 16.0.40.4**
+- **1 VoIP Server running FreePBX Distro with Asterisk 19.8.0 + FreePBX 16.0.40.7**
-The purpose of this server is to act as a "telephone exchange."
-It is responsible for receiving calls from clients and redirecting them to the correct modem.
+The purpose of this server is to act as a "phone exchange," responsible for receiving customer calls and redirecting them to the correct modem.

 - **1 RAS Server running Windows Server 2003 with 2 Modems**
-The purpose of this server is to receive the connection from the VoIP server and provide internet access to the client through one of the currently available modems.
+The purpose of this server is to receive the connection from the VoIP server and provide internet access to the customer using one of the currently available modems.

-- **Linksys PAP2t ATA**
+- **Linksys PAP2T ATA**
-To bridge between the modems and the VoIP server, a classic Linksys PAP2T ATA is used.
+A classic Linksys PAP2T ATA is used to bridge the modems and the VoIP server.

+- **Entry Number Area Code (15) 3199-7790**

+- **Entry Number Area Code (31) 2012-0564**

 ## How to Connect?